SriNandan33/CSHub/README.md

 3. [Interview](https://github.com/andreis/interview): Everything you need to prepare for your technical interview

+4. [awesome-interview-questions](https://github.com/MaximAbramchuck/awesome-interview-questions):A curated awesome list of lists of interview questions.

 ## Data structures and Algorithms

 1. [Data Structures using Python](https://github.com/OmkarPathak/Data-Structures-using-Python): This repository mainly aims at implementation of various Data Structures using Python.